Skip to main content

 Taxes

 No state income tax.
 Florida levies no personal income tax — a benefit worth $10,000–$25,000+ per year depending on your income and prior state.
-Florida's sales tax is 6%, with Marion County adding 1% for a total of 7%.
+Florida's sales tax is 6 percent, and Marion County adds a 1.5 percent surtax for a combined 7.5 percent.
+The county surtax applies only to the first $5,000 of any single item.

 Additional Florida exemptions available to qualifying residents: Senior Low-Income Senior Exemption (saves up to $50,000 more for 65+ residents), Veteran Disability Exemption (up to 100% exemption for fully disabled veterans), and First Responder Exemption.